 Section 22.4.
 When the university president recognizes a National Holiday declared by the President of the United States and/or ORC 325.19 is amended, all bargaining unit members shall receive additional "Holiday Pay" as defined in this Article, Section 22.1.

 Section 22.5.

-Beginning January 1, 2017, all bargaining unit member shall receive a Holiday Time Bank of one hundred eighty-nine (189) hours as of January 1 of each year of this agreement.
-The one hundred eighty-nine (189) hours is representative of ten (10) holidays and four (4) seasonal closure days.
-This equates to nine (9) hours for each day at time-and-one-half.
+Beginning July 1, all bargaining unit members shall receive a Holiday Time Bank hours representative of eleven (11) holidays and the amount of seasonal closure days for the year.
+This equates to nine (9) hours for each day at time-and-one- half.
 Hours in this bank may be used in a similar manner as compensatory time for purposes of taking time off work.
 For purposes of cashing out the bank, employees may elect to cash out thirteen and a half (13.5) hours per each holiday to be paid during the pay period on which the holiday fails.
 Employees may not retroactively cash out holidays, if they do not cash out during that pay period.
-Hours not used by December 31st will be paid out by the University no later than January 31 of the following year.
+Hours not used by June 30th will be paid out by the University no later than the last pay period of the fiscal year.

-Bargaining unit members beginning employment after January 1 in any calendar year shall be pro-rated a Holiday Time Bank equal to the number of holidays remaining in the year along with four (4) seasonal closure days equal to nine (9) hours for each day at the time-and-one-half.
+Bargaining unit members beginning employment after July 1 in any calendar year shall be pro-rated a Holiday Time Bank equal to the number of holidays remaining in the year along with the amount of seasonal closure days equal to nine (9) hours for each day at the time-and-one-half.
 Hours in this bank may be used in a similar manner as compensatory time for purposes of taking time off work.
 For purposes of cashing out the bank, the employees may not retroactively cash out holidays, if they do not cash out during that pay period.
-Hours not used by December 31st will be paid out by the University no later than January 31 of the following year.